donkeyclip/motorcortex-anime/README.md

 ### attrs

-##### animatedAttrs
+#### animatedAttrs

-This property defines any CSS (opacity, backgroundColor...), Transform (translateX, rotate...), Object, DOM or SVG properties that is going to be animated.
+`animatedAttrs` include any CSS (opacity, backgroundColor...), Transform (translateX, rotate...), Object, DOM or SVG properties to be animated.

-##### attrs
+#### attrs

-This property defines animation properties such as duration, delay, easing (default 'easeOutElastic'), elasticity etc.
+`attrs` include animation properties such as duration, delay, easing (default 'easeOutElastic'), elasticity etc.

 ### props

+`props` include the following keys:

-This property defines the animation duration and the elements (CSS selectors, dom elements, nodelist, object or array) to animate.
+`duration`: which defines the animation duration

+`selector`: which are the elements (CSS selectors, dom elements, nodelist, object or array) to animate.